 - Intercultural communication.

-We support international graduate students and scholars at every stage: from entering GSAS students pursuing the summer Professional Communication Program for New International Teachers and Scholars, to new graduate students who want to prepare to teach or improve their language skills to meet the GSAS Oral English Language requirement, to more experienced graduate students and scholars who want to enhance their classroom teaching or refine their public speaking skills to communicate their research.
+We support international graduate students and scholars at every stage: from entering GSAS students pursuing the summer Professional Communication Program for New International Scholars, to new graduate students who want to prepare to teach or improve their language skills to meet the GSAS Oral English Language requirement, to more experienced graduate students and scholars who want to enhance their classroom teaching or refine their public speaking skills to communicate their research.